mesosphere/d2iq-engineering-blog/content/posts/chatgpt-writes-a-capi-infrastructure-provider/index.md

 ### Do Something Useful

-At this point, ChatGPT provider a lot of boilerplate code, let's try it to use what the context it has through our interaction and combine what it has "learned" to have the controller do something a little more useful.
+At this point, ChatGPT provided a lot of boilerplate code, let's try it to use what the context it has through our interaction and combine what it has "learned" to have the controller do something a little more useful.

 ![Write to ConfigMap](writeconfigmap.png)